short-d/crawler/README.md

 # Crawler
-Explore the web in parallel on thoudsands of machines
+Explore the web in parallel on thousands of machines

 ## Getting Started